Sally Smart

-Sally Smart (born 1960) is an Australian contemporary artist known for her large-scale assemblage installations that incorporate a range of media, including felt cut-outs, painted canvas, drawings, screen-printing, printed fabric and photography, performance and video.
+Sally Jane Smart (born 29 March 1960) is an Australian contemporary artist known for her large-scale assemblage installations that incorporate a range of media, including felt cut-outs, painted canvas, drawings, screen-printing, printed fabric and photography, performance and video.
 Her art addresses gender and identity politics and questions the relationships between body and culture, including trans-national ideas that shaped cultural history.
 She has exhibited widely throughout Australia and internationally, and her works are held in major galleries in Australia and around the world.

 Early life and education

 Smart was born in 1960, in Quorn, South Australia.
 Her great-aunt was Bessie Davidson, an Australian-born artist whose success in France in the first half of the twentieth century encouraged Smart in her determination to become an artist.
 Smart obtained a Diploma in Graphic Design from the South Australian School of Art, Adelaide in 1981, and completed a Post-graduate Diploma in Painting at the Victorian College of the Arts, Melbourne (1988), followed by a Master of Fine Arts in 1991, also at the Victorian College of the Arts.